lake-wg/edhoc/draft-ietf-lake-traces.md

-# Authentication with signatures, X.509 identified by 'x5t'
+# Authentication with signatures, X.509 certificates identified by 'x5t'

 In this example the Initiator (I) and Responder (R) are authenticated with digital signatures (METHOD = 0).
+I supports cipher suites 6 and 2 (in order of preference) and R only supports cipher suite 2.
+After an initial negotiation smessage exchange cipher suite 2 is used, which determines the algorithms:

+* EDHOC AEAD algorithm = AES-CCM-16-64-128
+* EDHOC hash algorithm = SHA-256
+* EDHOC MAC length in bytes (Static DH) = 8
+* EDHOC key exchange algorithm (ECDH curve) = P-256
+* EDHOC signature algorithm = ES256
+* Application AEAD algorithm = AES-CCM-16-64-128
+* Application hash algorithm = SHA-256

-The public keys are represented with dummy X.509 certificates identified by the COSE header parameter 'x5t'.
+The public keys are represented with X.509 certificates identified by the COSE header parameter 'x5t'.

-## message_1
+## message_1 (first time) {#m1_1}

 Both endpoints are authenticated with signatures, i.e. METHOD = 0: